wolfchase/rainbot/help.md

 - __join__

-    Let's the bot join channels.
+    Lets the bot join channels.
 Don't use it yet plz.

 - __source__